auerswal/pubcloud2020/ex3-web/README.md

     $ aws ec2 describe-key-pairs --output text | fgrep PubCloud2020 | cut -f2 | tr -d :
     bcc0badec12da8385d0833badd18dbc4

-So in the end uploading (*importing*) the existing OpenSSH key did work.
+So in the end uploading (*importing*) the existing OpenSSH key did work correctly.
 I expect to see the OpenSSH fingerprint for the first login to a new instance, since I will be using OpenSSH.
+I am not sure how to retrieve the public SSH key from AWS EC2 to locally compute the OpenSSH fingerprint, or how to create the OpenSSH fingerprint in AWS.
+Thus I have no idea how to verify a connection to an EC2 instance using an AWS generated SSH key pair.

 I want to use a Terraform configuration for this deployment, and it seems as if Terraform does support uploading of public SSH keys